Link Search Menu Expand Document

 This lecture covers three issues:

-1. Significance and Extensions (Against Reflective Equilibrium, Appendix: Dual Process Theory and Auxiliary Hypotheses and Ethical Implications of the Dual Process Theory)
+1. Significance and Extensions (Against Reflective Equilibrium, Appendix: Dual Process Theory and Auxiliary Hypotheses and Appendix Ethical Implications of the Dual Process Theory)

 3. Evidence for Dual Process Theories